 Hey fourth graders!
-See America’s natural wonders and historic sites for free.
+See natural wonders and historic sites in California and beyond for free.

-A new and very cool federal initiative to get all 4th graders and their families to experience the places that are home to our country’s natural treasures, rich history, and vibrant culture FREE OF CHARGE!
+Two new and very cool initiatives—one federal and one state—to get all 4th graders and their families to experience the places that are home to our country’s natural treasures, rich history, and vibrant culture FREE OF CHARGE!

-The Every Kid in a Park pass is good for the 2015-2016 school year, until August 31, 2016.
-Information on obtaining the pass is available by clicking everykidinapark.gov.
+The Every Kid Outdoors pass is good for the 2021-2022 school year, until August 22, 2022.
+Information on obtaining the pass and rules of use are available by clicking everykidoutdoors.gov.
 This pass provides free access to national parks, national forests, national wildlife refuges, and more!
 Some places you can visit: National Parks, lakes, and monuments.
 You can make a half-day trip or a whole school vacation around out of these destinations.